Rideshare & Rentals

 Car sharing allows students, faculty and staff to rent a vehicle by the hour, providing a transportation option for those who do not have a vehicle on campus.
 GVSU Enterprise CarShare is available on the Allendale Campus.

 Faculty/staff, let our system match you up with other commuters to share the ride!
 Find carpooling partners by searching for other faculty/staff members at GVSU who live near you and have similar commute schedules.
 Click here to access the carpool finder.

 West Michigan Ride-Share

-The GVSU module for GreenRide is back for Fall 2012!
+The GVSU module for GreenRide is back!
 Carpooling services administered by the Rapid.
 GreenRide is available to any member of the West Michigan Community, but GVSU now provides an "employer module" to search within the GVSU carpool listings.
 Available for student and employee use.